kanthorlabs/kanthorq/website/docs/001-quickstart.md

 To subscribe to events in KanthorQ system, you need to

 - Intialize a subscriber with PostgreSQL connection string and Consumer properties.
-The Consumer requires unique name and the listening topic (what you use to publish event before)
+The Consumer requires unique name and the listening subject (what you use to publish event before)
 - Start the instance so it will prepare everything: connect the database, register the stream and consumer for you
 - Start receiving events from KanthorQ system with given handler
 - Stop the instance if you don't need it anymore